Noise Levels in Dayton-Campbell Historic District, Hamilton, OH | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Dayton-Campbell Historic District

 Average noise levels for Dayton-Campbell Historic District residents, grouped by direction from the center of Dayton-Campbell Historic District.
-Western Dayton-Campbell Historic District carries the highest population-weighted average; Eastern Dayton-Campbell Historic District carries the lowest.
-Just 18% of residents in Eastern Dayton-Campbell Historic District live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western Dayton-Campbell Historic District.
+The highest population-weighted average is in northwestern Dayton-Campbell Historic District; the lowest is in northern Dayton-Campbell Historic District, where just 54% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Dayton-Campbell Historic District